 Logically, I knew my position was eliminated along with scores of other employees' jobs.
 It was strictly a business decision, completely devoid of mean-spiritedness, or ill-will.
 My emotions, however, were not so easily convinced.

 Subconsciously, I felt certain that a mistake had been made, a bargain would be struck, and I'd be rescued by an eleventh hour reprieve.
 In fiction, Ebeneezer Scrooge's bargaining redeemed him because Charles Dickens knew that his redemption would be uplifting to the reader.
 By contrast, and like most of the downsized corporate clients I've counseled, Bargaining turned my disappointment into reactive Depression.

-Accepting job loss, the final phase of the grief cycle, takes time, but it's the emotional place where I, and other job candidates need to be before embarking on a career transition campaign.
-We're all different, and should be sensitive to each individual's capacity for accepting job loss.
+Accepting job loss, the final phase of the grief cycle, takes time, but it's the emotional place where I, and other job candidates must be before embarking on a career transition campaign.
+We're all different, and variously should be sensitive to each individual's capacity for accepting job loss.
 Having said this, I'd like to share a few tips that I've learned as both a Corporate Outplacement Consultant, and newly minted job candidate.

 Published by Dr. Cara in the Oct.
 21st 2005 Issue of The Birmingham Business Journal

 - Center Before You Search.
 Allow yourself time to grieve.
 Every job candidate must first go through their own internal process before launching a job search campaign.
 Utilize social support to disinter the inner struggle, remain calm, and give yourself time to feel the emotions that occur when we grieve.